theGirrafish/dsd_a6/README.md

 # dsd_A6
-Repository for all DSD labs
+All files related to DSD labs.
 Team A6